Javascript Menu by Deluxe-Menu.com

 We aim to keep our repeater listing up to date - but for this we depend on information from our fellow amateurs.
 If you are aware of any additions, changes or corrections that need to be made to the Australian Repeater Directory then please review the simple submission guidelines that are described on the last page of the listing downloadable below.

 There is an Australian focussed online repeater website here: Link that shows repeater locations throughout Australia, grouped by mode.
+This site groups the repeaters by state and is less complicated than the Google Earth file contained in the downloadable zip file.

 Latest updates to the data base